IRAP has additional staff members working in the field who are not listed here for confidentiality reasons.

 Lara received her B.A. in History with Honors from the University of Michigan in 2008, her M.Sc. in Forced Migration from the University of Oxford in 2010, and her J.D. cum laude from the University of Michigan Law School in 2013.

-She graduated from Michigan Law, where she served as the founder and director of the Michigan Law IRAP chapter.
-During law school, she worked in UNHCR’s Regional Offices in Washington, D.C., and Amman, Jordan, and with IRAP in Erbil, Iraqi Kurdistan.
-Betsy was awarded a J.D., magna cum laude, from the University of Michigan Law School, an M.A. in Middle Eastern and North African Studies from the University of Michigan Rackham Graduate School, and a B.A., magna cum laude, in Political Science and Arabic from Denison University.
+As a student at Michigan Law, Betsy founded and directed the IRAP chapter.
+During law school, she worked at UNHCR in Washington, D.C., and Amman, Jordan, and with IRAP in Erbil, Iraqi Kurdistan.
+Betsy received a J.D., magna cum laude, from the University of Michigan Law School, an M.A. in Middle Eastern and North African Studies from the University of Michigan Rackham Graduate School, and a B.A., magna cum laude, in Political Science and Arabic from Denison University.
+She also researches statelessness and nationality law.

 Elizabeth Foydel is IRAP’s Policy Counsel.
 She graduated Phi Beta Kappa and magna cum laude from Columbia University (Columbia College) with a B.A. in Political Science and French.
 She is also a graduate of Stanford Law School, where she participated in Stanford’s Rwanda Legal Development Project, Journal of International Law, Human Rights Pro Bono Project, and IRAP chapter.